A load on a heavy vehicle must:

-- secured so it is unlikely to fall or dislodge
+- be secured so it is unlikely to fall or dislodge

-- restrained using an appropriate method of restraint
+- be restrained using an appropriate method of restraint

-- placed, secured or restrained in a way that meets the performance standards contained in the National Transport Commission's (NTC) Load Restraint Guide 2018.
+- be placed, secured or restrained in a way that meets the performance standards contained in the National Transport Commission's (NTC) Load Restraint Guide Second Edition 2004.

 To provide heavy vehicle drivers, operators and other parties with further information about Heavy Vehicle National Law (HVNL) loading requirements, the NHVR has produced Compliance bulletin 9 – Heavy vehicle loading requirements (PDF, 91KB).

 The Load Restraint Guide 2018 provides drivers, owners, operators, freight consigners, vehicle manufacturers, equipment manufacturers and suppliers with the basic safety principles that should be followed when designing a load restraint system to ensure the safe and efficient transportation of loads